JianxinMa/v9.js/README.md

 #### Want to Create a New Lab?
 Write a Config File for Your Sources!
 ![](https://github.com/JianxinMa/v9.js/raw/gh-pages/doc/gif/labcfg.gif)

+## Development

+#### How is the simulator implemented?

+The JavaScript-implemented hardware simulator is manually translated from its C-implemented origin at [swieros](https://github.com/rswier/swieros).
+The reason we don't use tools such as [Emscripten](http://kripken.github.io/emscripten-site/) for this is that we find that Emscripten-converted code cannot fully interact with users.
+Though the reason is unclear.

+And it also becomes much easier for us to add dubegging support once we have implemented our own JavaScript version.

+#### How is the debugger implemented?

+This is documented in [debugger.md](https://github.com/JianxinMa/v9.js/blob/gh-pages/doc/debugger.md).

 ## Related Work

 - The JavaScript-implemented hardware simulator is manually translated from its C-implemented origin at [swieros](https://github.com/rswier/swieros).